igolovic/cmpbin/README.md

     - files that exist in both directories
     - files that exist only in directory 1
     - files that exist only in directory 2
-Comparison result is displayed in listview and textual version of comparison that can be copy-pasted.
+Comparison result is displayed in listview and CSV version of comparison result that can be copy-pasted.
 Application uses wxWidgets libraries to perform cross-platform access to file system and GUI.
 For hashing is used Murmur3 algorithm.
 Application has two builds, one in form of Debian package targeting Linux Debian and other in form of Windows .exe with .dll dependencies targeting Windows.
 These builds are built from same source code and function in the same way on both operating systems,

 INTRODUCTION

-This article describes how to build a C++ application that compares all files in two folders according to their binary content using fast-generated hashes (using Austin Appleby's MurMur3 hash) and dictionaries so that optimal performance is achieved.
-Emphasis is put on performance and cross-platform capability since the application is using wxWidgets framework to avoid direct calls to OS-specific APIs.
+This article describes how to build a C++ application that compares all files in two folders according to their binary content by using hashes (Austin Appleby's MurMur3 hash) and dictionaries so that better performance is achieved.
+Also, a pre-comparison by file size is used to minimize number of files for which hash comparison needs to be performed.
+Emphasis is put on cross-platform capability since the application is using wxWidgets framework to avoid direct calls to OS-specific APIs.
 Source code might be useful to developers who have interest in binary comparison of files and cross-platform desktop development using wxWidgets in C++.

 Application builds come in two variants: